localstack/docs/content/en/tutorials/replicate-aws-resources-localstack-extension/index.md

 ## Create the Lambda function

-In this tutorial, you'll set up a basic example consisting of:
+In this tutorial, you will set up a basic example consisting of:

 -   A Lambda function named `func1` that prints a simple statement when invoked.
 -   An SQS queue named `test-local-proxy` where messages are sent.